DAY 7: 8/6 Authon to Bayons

 Picnic at Le Lac on the GR6

-of the We've had another very long 28k day in the mountains.
-From Authon at 850 metres, climbing 1000 metres up and over the Croix de Veyne at 1857 metres then down to Bayons at 900 metres.
-We were chased by a storm, saw deer on the track, had a picnic by the lake and feasted at a chambre'dhote owned by Kathy and Jacky in Bayons - a perfect day
+Another very long 28k day in the mountains.
+From Authon at 850 metres, climbing 1000 metres up to the Croix de Veyne at 1857 metres then down to Bayons at 900 metres.
+We were chased by a storm, saw deer, had a picnic by the lake and feasted at a chamber d’hote with Kathy and Jacky in Bayons - a perfect day.

 We leave Authon (900 metres in height) at 8am at the same time as a group of French walkers - we have seen very few walkers on the track since leaving a week ago and those we have seen are French.
-They follow us up this magnificent gorge with a donkey track cut into the sides and they pass us as we stop o contemplate whether or not to get out our rain gear.
-We hear thunder in the background and storm clouds loom over the mountains.
-There's twenty drops of rain, then nothing.
+They follow us up this magnificent gorge, the Ravine de Valonnet, along a donkey track cut into the sides and pass us as we stop to contemplate whether to get out our rain gear.
+We hear thunder and storm clouds loom over the mountains.
+There's 20 drops of rain, then nothing.
 Luckily we were only on the edge of the storm.

+A steep climb down to the Col de Clapouse where 5 tracks meet.
+Then its a long slog down 2,000 metres to Bayons.
+It's hard to believe that walking down hill is harder than going up.
+Climbing is a simple one step after the other but going down puts pressure on the quads, the knees, the ankles and the shoulders.
 The narrow path gives way to a winding forest trail and we slip and slide down the steep shaley path.
-Eventually we are back in the forests and stumble across Le Lac - with a picnic table - time for lunch - the same old - ham, cheese and tomato, then continue our downward descent.
-Hours later we arrive in Esparron - time for our afternoon cup of tea, today is a long day with already 2 morning tea stops and lunch and now afternoon tea and there's still 8k to go.
-The trail meets a bitumen road from here on down - but its' still steep, following a cascading creek running at the bottom of a deep gorge.
+Eventually we’re in the forests and stumble across Le Lac - with a picnic table - time for lunch - the same old ham, cheese and tomato.
+We continue our descent and hours later we arrive in Esparron - time for an afternoon cup of tea, today is a long day with already 2 morning tea stops and lunch and now there's still 8k to go.
+The trail meets a bitumen road - but its steep, following a cascading creek at the bottom of a deep gorge.

 The sides of the gorge get narrow and we arrive in Forrester La Court where we meet the main road into Bayons - still 3k to go.
-We have a quick drink of water before marching up the road to Bayons - there's an old French man sitting in the church square and we ask him the directions to Les 3 Pitchoens - it takes a while to get the right pronunciation and I drag out my computer to explain - ah oui - and he points to a pace off in the distance - it's almost 6 o'clock - and I am worried that Jacky and Kathy will think we aren't coming.
+We have a quick drink of water before continuing.
+There's an old French man sitting in the church square and we ask him the directions to Les 3 Pitchoens - it takes a while to get the right pronunciation and I drag out my computer to explain - ah oui - and he points to a place off in the distance - it's almost 6 o'clock - and I am worried that Jacky and Kathy will think we aren't coming.
 But when we eventually find the place, we are greeted like royalty - cold beers and pickled mushrooms picked from the mountains - such a lovely welcoming.

-We shower and come out to watch the end of the Federer Djokocic match which Djokovic wins in 3 sets, then dinner - they have gone to so much trouble as it's their son Vincent's birthday - he's seventeen today.
-We have grilled capsicum with anchovy and garlic paste, followed by a plotter of cold meats (Jacky was a butcher in Marseille) the spicy vegetable risotto and sausage, followed by a raspberry mousse then a platter of cheese.
-Jacky opens two of his best reds - and there were the best reds we had tasted in France to date, and then a bottle of champagne to celebrate Vincent's birthday.
-And just as we are tiring and about to go to bed, Jacky brings out a bottle of Perrier - yes please, and I hold up my empty wine glass as I'm thirsty - but the Perrier bottle is full of Genepy - a home made brew of Genepy and sugar - a bit like Grappa - enough to send us of to la-la land even quicker.
+We shower and come out to watch the end of the Federer/Djokocic match which Djokovic wins in 3 sets, then dinner.
+They have gone to so much trouble as it's their son Vincent's birthday - he's 17 today.
+We have grilled capsicum with anchovy and garlic paste, followed by a platter of cold meats (Jacky was a butcher in Marseille) then spicy vegetable risotto and sausage, followed by a raspberry mousse then a platter of cheese.
+Jacky opens two of his best reds - and they were the best reds we had tasted in France to date, and then a bottle of champagne to celebrate Vincent's birthday.
+And just as we are full and about to go to bed, Jacky brings out a bottle of Perrier - yes please, and I hold up my empty wine glass as I'm thirsty - but the Perrier bottle is full of Genepy - a home made brew of Genepy and sugar - a bit like Grappa - enough to send us of to la-la land even quicker.
 We say good night and sleep really well.

 P1100324